the-turing-way/the-turing-way/book/content/make/make.md

 ## Summary

-A research project can be seen as a tree of dependencies: the paper depends on the figures and tables, and these in turn depend on the data and the analysis scripts used to process this data (illustrated in the figure below).
+A data science or research project can be seen as a tree of dependencies: the report depends on the figures and tables, and these in turn depend on the data and the analysis scripts used to process this data (illustrated in the figure below).
 Make is a tool for creating output files from their dependencies through pre-specified rules.
-It is possible to combine these two ideas to create a reproducible research project with Make.
+It is possible to combine these two ideas to create a reproducible project with Make.
 In this chapter we give an introduction to Make and provide a tutorial on how Make can be used for a data analysis pipeline.
 We also describe a real-world reproducible research project that uses Make to go from the raw input data to the experiments all the way to the pdf file of the paper!

 ![Schematic of a research project](../figures/make/research_dag.png)
 <small style="margin: 5pt auto; text-align: center; display: block;">A